JohnyP36/YT-Nonstop/README.md

 "permissions": [
     "declarativeContent",
     "storage",
+    "tabs",
     "https://www.youtube.com/*",
     "https://m.youtube.com/*",
     "https://music.youtube.com/*"
 ],
 ```
 `"Storage"` is neccessary to save your preferences between sessions.
+`"Tabs"` is required to make the extension work properly on if YouTube is playing in the background.
+So, I am not collecting your browser history or whatsoever.

 #### Microsoft Edge
 Chromium-based Edge: Stable version available in [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/yt-nonstop/ljhaomibkgdhmfdiglflmkijdbiejcom).